Penguin (album): Songs

 "Remember Me" was lifted as the first single from in the United States.
 In 1981, Christine McVie performed the song during Bob Welch's concert at the Roxy Theatre.
 A recording from this concert appeared on the 2004 album Live from the Roxy.
 Welch said that "Bright Fire" indirectly related to the Vietnam War and the acts of violence that arose from the conflict.
 He included lyrical references to roses as a metaphor for its symbolism within the context of Christian iconography.
 "Dissatisfied", another song written by Christine McVie, was included as the B-side to "Remember Me".
-The band came to the decision to cover "I'm a Roadrunner" while Walker was at a local pub, so they gave him a phone call and beckoned him to the recording studio to record his parts.
-Walker recalled that the session for "I'm a Roadrunner" was completed quickly and believed that his vocals "did leave a lot to be desired."
+The band came to the decision to cover "I'm a Road Runner" while Walker was at a local pub, so they gave him a phone call and beckoned him to the recording studio to record his parts.
+Walker recalled that the session for "I'm a Road Runner" was completed quickly and believed that his vocals "did leave a lot to be desired."

+"The Derelict" was regarded by composer Dave Walker as unfinished, "as there was no bass track and no real production."
+John McVie did not feature on the song and no backing vocals were used.
 "Revelation" was re-recorded by Welch for His Fleetwood Mac Years & Beyond in 2003.
 "Did You Ever Love Me" was released as a single in both the United Kingdom and the United States and is the only song in Fleetwood Mac's discography to feature steel drums.
 "Night Watch" includes a brief guitar contribution from Fleetwood Mac's founder Peter Green at the end and organ playing from Steve Nye.
 "Caught in the Rain", an instrumental, was the only track on a Fleetwood Mac record where Bob Weston received the sole writing credit.